Information: YAKINDU Traceability Is Now itemis ANALYZE

 YT Report and the YT overview allow you to evaluate requirements from various sources (in our example from DOORS) and make statements about their implementation or completion.
 Working together, Jira and YAKINDU Traceability (now itemis ANALYZE) can become an agile tool for requirements planning that can assist the Product Owner to collate and track requirements from multiple sources.

 Transparency doesn’t only play an important role in an agile environment.
 In the automotive industry especially, full traceability from initial requirements to their corresponding test cases is required to comply with standards such as Automotive SPICE.
 In other areas it can also be useful to deal with the traceability of requirements, as a study by Professor Patrick Mäder and colleagues has demonstrated.
 Using Jira projects can be planned transparently, especially in an agile environment, and tracked with the help of sprints, roadmaps and reporting options.
 However, project requirements are not always recorded in the form of Jira tickets, so traceability across all requirements cannot be fully guaranteed.

-If you want to know more about the functionalities and applications of YAKINDU Traceability, please check out our product page.
+If you want to know more about the functionalities and applications of YAKINDU Traceability (now itemis ANALYZE), please check out our product page.